 The third spot went to one of the most unlikely and unusual teams in the European Theater: the OISE All-Stars.

-Named after the anagram for the Overseas Invasion Service Expedition, the OISE All-Stars represented Com-Z: the army command in charge of communication lines and logistics in liberated territory.
+Named after the region of Northern France where they were based, the OISE All-Stars represented Com-Z: the army command in charge of communication lines and logistics in liberated territory.
 Based in Reims, France, Com-Z ‘s athletic officer was “Subway Sam” Nahem, a former big league pitcher with the Dodgers, Cardinals and Phillies, now a sergeant.
 In April of 1945, Nahem was instructed to create a Com-Z baseball league.
 From a patch of French grass and three baseballs grew a thriving league that continually drew crowds of 10,000 GIs.
 Nahem’s own Theater Service Forces European Theater (TSFET) team won the right to represent Com-Z in the semi-finals.